Morphettville Racecourse: Access

 The racecourse is just off Anzac Highway, on Morphett Road.
 Entry is via Morphett Road entrance or Tramway entrance.
 The Glenelg Tram operates throughout the day from North Terrace and Victoria Square through to Moseley Square (Glenelg).
 The tram stops on Morphett Road adjacent to the Morphettville Racecourse (Stop 12).
-A taxi rank is located inside the Members' Car Park, where taxis will make pick ups and drop offs throughout the day.
-Car parking at Morphettville can be found at the following locations: Morphett Road Adjacent to the Members' entrance on the opposite side of the road to the racecourse.
-Anzac Highway, Morphettville Junction car park, entrance to the racecourse over the tram line.
+A taxi rank is located inside the members' car park, where taxis pick up and drop off throughout the day.
+Car parking is also available.

+1954 racebook

 Races

-The following is a list of Group races which are run at Morphettville Racecourse.
+The following is a list of group races which are run at Morphettville Racecourse.